Appellate Division Practice Manual

 (Section 16.20(d) of 45 C.F.R. states, “Unless hand delivered, all materials should be sent to the Board and the other party by certified or registered mail, return receipt requested.”
 However, the Board recognizes that other methods have become common since this regulation was issued.)

-If you mail or fax a submission, please check the DAB website at http://www.hhs.gov/dab/divisions/appellate/index.html to ensure that you are using the most current mailing address or fax number for the Appellate Division.
-The address shown in 45 C.F.R. § 16.20(a) is NOT accurate.
-Mailing to that address may cause substantial delays.
+If you mail or fax a submission, please check the DAB website at http://www.hhs.gov/about/agencies/dab/different-appeals-at-dab/appeals-to-board/index.html to ensure that you are using the most current mailing address or fax number for the Appellate Division.
 Also, please include the words “Appellate Division” and the correct mailstop (MS) number for the Appellate Division, since delivery to other parts of the DAB may cause confusion and delays.
-As of the date of publication of this section of the Practice Manual, the Appellate Division fax number is 202-565-0238, and our mailing address is:
+As of 2016, the Appellate Division fax number is 202-565-0238, and our mailing address is:

 Department of Health and Human Services

 Departmental Appeals Board

 Cohen Building, Room G-644

 330 Independence Ave., S.W.

 Please note that deliveries by private couriers or messengers will not be accepted.
 Also, you should be aware that mail sent through the U.S. Postal Service is subject to security measures before being delivered to the mailroom that handles the DAB’s mail and may take longer to reach us.
 If you fax a submission, you should follow up by sending two copies (where required) by mail.